 The device uses EEPROM to permanently store configuration parameters for operation.
 EEPROM is user-programmable and permanently stores operation parameter values or customer information.
 The operation parameters are downloaded to shadow (volatile) memory at power-up.
 Shadow fields are initially loaded from corresponding fields in EEPROM, but can be overwritten, either by performing an extended write to the shadow addresses, or by reprogramming the corresponding EEPROM fields and power cycling the IC.
-Use of shadow memory is substantially faster than accessing EEPROM.
+Use of Shadow Memory is substantially faster than accessing EEPROM.
 In situations where many parameters need to be tested quickly, shadow memory is recommended for trying parameter values before permanently programming them into EEPROM.
 The shadow memory registers have the same format as the EEPROM and are accessed at extended addresses 0x40 higher than the equivalent EEPROM address.
-Unused bits in the EEPROM do not exist in the related shadow register and return 0 when read.
+Unused bits in the EEPROM do not exist in the related shadow register and will return 0 when read.
 Shadow registers do not contain the ECC bits.
 Shadow registers have the same protection restrictions as the EEPROM.
 All registers can be read without unlocking.
-The mapping of bits from register addresses in EEPROM to their corresponding register addresses in shadow memory is shown in the EEPROM and Shadow Register Table.
+The mapping of bits from registers addresses in EEPROM to their corresponding register addresses in SHADOW is shown in the EEPROM table (See "EEPROM table" section).